AlonKellner/alonkellner.github.io/_posts/en-us/2024-08-14-lessons-from-launch.md

 As you can see none of these got many likes, so why am I getting all excited about them?

 Well, two main reasons, firstly it's not a series of posts, it's the beginning of a collaboration, a sign of good faith between me and the Panel community leaders, on my next big announcement they might do it again.
-Secondly, this is the first international community the WaloViz got exposed to, this is great, since I did not put a lot of focus on international communities, although in retrospect I should have.
+Secondly, this is the first international community that WaloViz got exposed to, this is great, since I did not put a lot of focus on international communities, although in retrospect I should have.

 This interaction gave WaloViz a boost, diversified my audience, started a collaboration and warmed my heart, thanks Panel!